Border Security Force: Roles

 However, with changing tactical and operational conditions, and expansion and modernisation of State police, the Government withdrew all 60 BSF battalions and redeployed them on the Indo-Pakistani border and Bangladesh–India border.
 These troops were then replaced by fresh troops from the CRPF that had undergone specialised training in counter-terrorism.

 Some units of the BSF are also deployed in Central India to combat Naxal violence.
 Counter-Maoist operations are diversified.
 BSF is deployed in Kanker district of Chhattisgarh, where Naxal strength is comparatively thinner than that of other parts of Bastar region.
 At present total 15 battalions of BSF are stationed in different parts of Kanker district to combat the Naxal.

 After recent civilian killings in Kashmir the Home Ministry re-inducted the BSF for counter-insurgency operations and law-and-order duties in valley.
 The BSF units will be deployed in sensitive areas which lie in various districts of the Kashmir valley.
 A significant contributor to BSF success in the Kashmir Valley is Commandant Jagmohan Singh Rawat SM, KC.
 He has played a crucial role in counter-insurgency operations.

 After Pahalgam Attack in the Union Territory of Jammu & Kashmir in India the Indian Armed Forces launched military operation which is named as Operation Sindoor against the terrorism originating from Pakistan.
-BSF played an significant role in operation Sindoor by targeting terrorist launch pads in Pakistan.
+BSF played a significant role in operation Sindoor by targeting terrorist launch pads in Pakistan.
 In Jammu Region BSF destroyed 118 Pakistan Rangers Border Outposts.
 Prime Minister of India Shri Narendra Modi widely acknowledged the role of BSF in Operation Sindoor and appreciated the valour of BSF soldiers.